Contact

 Liberal Arts students participate in a meditation workshop during a Lunch with Honors in September 2022.

-Future Fellows
+Aspiring Fellows

 There is no application.
 You can simply decide to become an “Aspirant”—ie., a student who aspires to be a Paterno Fellow—during your New Student Orientation session.
 After that, you’ll begin to complete the Fellows requirements and participate in Paterno Fellows events.